 Air travel is stressful enough when you're traveling alone, especially during busy flight times.
 And that stress is doubled when traveling with an infant or toddler, as you worry about checking in, passing through airport security, navigating your way to your gate and finally getting on your flight.
 But you can get through the process with flying colors if you create a plan of attack in advance of your flight.

 Book a separate ticket for your child, even though they can fly free from birth to age two.
 Do this for your comfort and the safety of the child.
 And ensure that your child is traveling in an FAA-approved car seat or you may be forced to check the seat.
-And click here for the car seat policies on the top five U.S. airlines.
+Make sure you read up on your airline's car seat policy before you fly.

 When booking your ticket, use seat maps to choose your seats right away, then put in your note that you're traveling with an infant or a toddler.
 Although the bulkhead seat can have more space, the back of the airplane is better, because lavatories are easier to access, there's more overhead bin space when you board and it's more likely to have vacant seats.

-Here are my tips for flying with kids without losing your mind.
 Spend the money to check your luggage so you're not carrying as much on your flight.
-And check out my tips to cut back on baggage fees.
-And finally, print out your boarding passes at home so all you have to do is check your bags.
+And check out some tips to cut back on baggage fees.
+Finally, print out your boarding passes at home so all you have to do is check your bags.

-You will likely have to take the child through the screening machine out of a stroller and carrier, so carry the baby in your arms (click here for stroller-handling tips).
+You will likely have to take the child through the screening machine out of a stroller and carrier, so carry the baby in your arms.
 As you head to the gate area, take note of the nearest restroom should you need to take care of a baby or toddler emergency before boarding the flight.
 Get to your gate early and take advantage of pre-boarding so that you and the child can get settled before the masses begin to board.